A Summary of Climate Change Theory &

 If the theory of dangerous manmade global warming predicts the future, and if weather models prove scientists cannot predict the future, then the alarmist theory about a dangerous future has been disproved as a scientific hypothesis.
 You cannot reasonably champion a scientific theory when your own work proves you do not have the expertise to make the claim.
 (Please see the chart: “Climate Models Fails to Predict Warming Trends”.)

-Yet an overwhelming majority of climate scientists confidently predicted global warming would accelerate but “there has been no further warming at all”47 since approximately the year 2000.
+An overwhelming majority of climate scientists confidently predicted global warming would accelerate but “there has been no further warming at all”47 since approximately the year 2000.

-The models prove above all else our ignorance, said Mr. Paltridge of the Institute of Antarctic and Southern Oceans Studies.
+The scientific models prove above all else our ignorance, said Mr. Paltridge of the Institute of Antarctic and Southern Oceans Studies.
 “The chances of proving—proving in the hard scientific sense—that change of climate over the next century will be large enough to be disastrous are virtually nil.”48

 Dr. Roy Spencer, who runs the University of Alabama at Huntsville global temperature data, said climate models have so far “failed miserably”.49